Rell Integration

 acc.account_auth_descriptor

-is explained in Account Management.
+is available in Account Management.

-After dapp_account
+After you define the dapp_account

-operation used to create an instance of dapp_account
+entity, the next step is to define the operation used to create an instance of dapp_account

 :